 It has been demonstrated that GAs provide robust and acceptable solutions to the levees setback optimization problem.
-It is included that in realvalue representation scheme, incorporating roulette wheel selection, elitism, 1-point cut crossover and uniform mutation with low probability will operate efficiently and produce good results.
+It is included that in realvalue representation scheme, incorporating roulette wheel selection, elitism, 2-point cut crossover and uniform mutation with low probability through a new approach for producing new generations will operate efficiently and produce better results.

-The results achieved indicate that there is potential for the application of GAs to large rivers levees optimization problems, where the objective function is complex and other techniques are difficult to apply.
+The results achieved indicate that there is potential for the application of presented GA formulation to large rivers levees optimization problems, where the objective function is complex and other techniques are difficult to apply.
+The approach is easily applied to complex systems.